ifreund/waylock/README.md

 ## Usage

-See `waylock -h` for an overview of the command line options.
+See the `waylock(1)` man page or the output of `waylock -h` for an overview of the command line options.

 Run the waylock executable to lock the session.
 All monitors will be blanked with the `-init-color`.
 Typing causes the color to change to the